Dejan Kulusevski injury: Tottenham Hotspur forward undergoes surgery on patella ahead of Europa League final against Man Utd

 Spurs have not ruled him out for the rest of the season and say he "will commence his rehabilitation with our medical staff immediately".

-Kulusevski suffered the injury during Spurs' 2-0 defeat at home to Crystal Palace in the Premier League last weekend.
+Kulusevski, who suffered the injury during Spurs' 2-0 defeat at home to Crystal Palace in the Premier League last weekend, posted on Instagram after news of his surgery had been confirmed.

+A video of his best moments from the season was accompanied by a caption, which read: "For the people that I gave joy this year, thank you.
+I appreciate you and I love you.
+I pray for you.

+"Don't be sad, we will be back and we coming for everybody."

 - 80% of all televised Premier League games next season are on Sky Sports